Ludington State Park

 |Charity partner:||Friends of Ludington State Park|

-Checkpoints AND transition areas are expected to all be “score-o”/rogaine; they can be done in any order within each section.
+Trekking, paddling and biking sections AND the checkpoints within each section will all be “score-o”/rogaine; they can be done in any order within each section.
 We do not have enough canoes and kayaks for every team so teams will decide when to paddle; this may be determined by availability of boats.
-The orienteering sections and biking section all come back to the start of the paddle so there will be multiple opportunities to paddle.
+The trekking sections and biking section all come back to the start of the paddle so there will be multiple opportunities to paddle.

-- Paddling: 1.25 miles.
+- Paddling: 1.75 miles.
 We will provide the kayaks and canoes.
 Because the paddle is short and can be done at any time, we will rent 40 boats and they will be first come, first served (a lot less expensive for you then everyone having to rent a boat).
 Very likely any wait for a boat will be short.
+No boat available?
+You can do a trek or bike section and try the paddle later.
 All rentals come with PFD and paddle(s).
 Personal boats allowed if you want to transport them to and from your car during race (otherwise they may get lumped in with the rentals).